 When I am not researching for clients, I enjoy exploring my own family's history.
-One of my main projects currently is looking further into the life of my great-great grandfather.
+One of my main projects currently is looking further into the life of my great-great grandfather, William Jolly (1842-1889).

-- For more on Emma Jolly's Scottish ancestors, please read my guest blog on Scottish Genes http://scottishancestry.blogspot.com/2010/08/guest-post-jolly-time-of-it.html
+- For more on my JOLLY Scottish ancestors, please read my guest blog on Scottish Genes http://scottishancestry.blogspot.com/2010/08/guest-post-jolly-time-of-it.html

 If you are connected to any of the people or places mentioned below, please contact us.

 1881 Census of The South Kensington Museum, London (RG11/44: folios 42-43, pages 16-17)

 Registration District: Kensington; Sub Registration District: Brompton